ldvsked/sql/README.md

 | Language                        | ANSI SQL                                                                                              |

 Please find the names of all men from Moscow or Samara who order either pepperoni or mushroom pizza (or both).
-Please sort the result by person names in descending order.
+Sort the results by names in reverse alphabetical order.
 The sample output is shown below.

 | name |
 | ------ |